Public Data:

 • Filters: Particle Filter, Kalman Filter, Low/High Pass Filter

-• Computer Networking: Berkeley Sockets, Winsocks
+• Computer Networking Programming: Berkeley Sockets, Winsocks

 • Computer IO Interfacing: Parallel Port, RS-232, RS-422, USB, I2C, PCI